 Photosynthetic Photon Flux Density (PPFD)

-Average PPFD is a great statistic to guide facility designs and compare grow lights.
+Average PPFD is a great statistic to guide facility designs and compare when you buy LED grow lights.
 PPFD measurements taken at multiple points evenly spaced across the plant canopy are be averaged together to create a single number that represents the average amount of light hitting your canopy.
 Many cultivators have a target average PPFD for their crop and will adjust their lighting to ensure they are staying at or above that target.
-It is also useful for quickly evaluating a grow lights real-world performance by showing how many of its photons hit a specific area at a fixed height.
+It is also useful for quickly evaluating a grow light’s real-world performance by showing how many of its photons hit a specific area at a fixed height.

 Lumens vs PPF and PPFD